PoliticalGraveyard.com

 See also congressional biography — Govtrack.us page

 Simpson, Lewis J. — of Illinois.
-Delegate to Illinois state constitutional convention Highland County, 1847.
+Delegate to Illinois state constitutional convention from Highland County, 1847.
 Burial location unknown.

 Simpson, Marion See F. Marion Simpson